-After these enjoyable lessons we have a 25-minute break which we can go outdoors to relish in the cool breezy sunny weather while playing a variety of sports and having fun with friends at the same time.
+After these enjoyable lessons, we have a 25-minute break during which we can go outdoors to relish in the cool, breezy, sunny weather while playing a variety of sports and having fun with friends at the same time.
 What more can you ask for?

-The school day continues with another two lessons which again can be other core subjects like social studies, world history or a new language that the students chose and or a mandatory language.
+The school day continues with another two lessons which again can be other core subjects like Social Studies, World History or a new language that the student chose and/or a mandatory language.

-After these enjoyable lessons, yet an exhausting morning of learning, we have another break and lunch to look forward to; we have 50 minutes break, the first 25 minutes, we are outside again playing until we return to our classroom to have our lunches while socialising with friends.
+After these enjoyable lessons, yet an exhausting morning of learning, we have another break and a lunch to look forward to; we have a 50-minute break.
+For the first 25 minutes, we are playing outside again until we return to our classroom to have our lunches while socialising with friends.